 While the Master Fund invests primarily in "performing" real estate-related debt investments, the Master Fund may nonetheless invest in instruments of any credit quality at various levels of an issuer's capital structure or retain investments that become "sub-performing" or "non-performing" following the Master Fund's acquisition thereof.
-The Master Fund considers issuers with declining cash flows, an inconsistent history of timely principal and/or interest payments, or otherwise a high risk of becoming non-performing."
+The Master Fund considers issuers with declining cash flows, an inconsistent history of timely principal and/or interest payments, or otherwise a high risk of becoming non-performing in the future to be "sub-performing," and issuers who are delinquent or in foreclosure to be "non-performing."
 Debt securities of below investment grade quality are regarded as having predominantly speculative characteristics with respect to capacity to pay interest and to repay principal, and are commonly referred to as "high yield" securities.
 Securities rated Caa or below and CCC or below are considered vulnerable to nonpayment and their issuers to be dependent on favorable business, financial and economic conditions to meet their financial commitments.
 Securities rated below Caa/CCC may include obligations already in default.
 Debt securities in the lowest investment grade category will likely possess speculative characteristics.